hydephp/develop/docs/digging-deeper/navigation.md

 ### Configure Subdirectory Display

-Within the Hyde config you can configure how subdirectories should be displayed in the menu.
+You can configure how subdirectories should be displayed in the menu:

 ```php
 // filepath: config/hyde.php